WELCOME TO

 established.
 Since the bloom is placed well above the foliage the whole

-seems to hold quite well on hot days, perhaps due to the broad, spreading
+background, the color seems to hold quite well on hot days, perhaps due to

 Fertile both ways.